wal-g/wal-g/docs/PostgreSQL.md

 ### ``daemon``

 Archives all WAL segments in the background.
+Works with the PostgreSQL archive library `walg_archive`.

 Usage:
 ```bash